Eva Gore-Booth: Political work

 The work of Eva Gore-Booth, alongside that of Esther Roper was responsible for the close link between the struggle for women's rights in industry and the struggle for women's right to vote.
 As a middle class suffragist representing Manchester, the work of Gore-Booth was mainly recognized in the Lancashire cotton towns from 1899 to 1913.
-Her struggle began when Eva became a member of the executive committee of the National Union of Women's Suffrage Societies.
-Carrying out work at the Ancoats settlement, Eva became co-secretary of the Manchester and Salford Women's Trade Union Council.
+Her struggle began when Gore-Booth became a member of the executive committee of the National Union of Women's Suffrage Societies.
+Carrying out work at the Ancoats settlement, Gore-Booth became co-secretary of the Manchester and Salford Women's Trade Union Council.